monoxgas/sRDI/README.md

 The basis of this project is derived from ["Improved Reflective DLL Injection" from Dan Staples](https://disman.tl/2015/01/30/an-improved-reflective-dll-injection-technique.html) which itself is derived from the original project by [Stephen Fewer](https://github.com/stephenfewer/ReflectiveDLLInjection).

 The project framework for compiling C code as shellcode is taken from [Mathew Graeber's reasearch "PIC_BindShell"](http://www.exploit-monday.com/2013/08/writing-optimized-windows-shellcode-in-c.html)

+The [PEFile project](https://github.com/erocarrera/pefile) is used in the python script for parsing.